cvs-health/testaro/README.md

 If a `wave` test is included in the script, an environment variable named `TESTARO_WAVE_KEY` must exist, with your WAVE API key as its value.

 Before executing a Testaro script, you can optionally also set the environment variables `TESTARO_DEBUG` (to `'true'` or anything else) and/or `TESTARO_WAITS` (to a non-negative integer).
 The effects of these variables are described in the `index.js` file.

+## Validation

+Three _executors_ for Testaro validation are located in the `validation` directory.
+An executor is a commonJS JavaScript module that runs Testaro and reports whether the results are correct.

+The executors are:
+- `appNoBatch.js`: Reports whether Testaro runs correctly with a no-batch script.
+- `appBatch.js`: Reports whether Testaro runs correctly with a script and a batch.
+- `tests.js`: Runs Testaro with each custom test and reports whether the results are correct.

+To execute any executor `xyz.js`, call it with the statement `node validation/executors/xyz`.
+The results will appear in the standard output.

 ## Contribution